You and I know it: There are loads of agile metrics and measurements. But you always have to keep one thing in mind:

 It does not matter if you use the Scaled Agile Framework (SAFe®) to measure one thing, or a different framework to do your agile transformation.

-Given these three metrics, what correlates most with future customer value is probably customer satisfaction.
+Given these three agile key performance indicators, what correlates most with future customer value is probably customer satisfaction.
 Or, to be more specific, top-box customer satisfaction.
 You can find more on that topic following this link.

 Customer satisfaction probably also has the highest correlation of all of these metrics with the ROI of your agile transformation.
 It shows you whether to pivot, persevere or perish.